chat-sdk/chat-sdk-android/README.md

 1. Go to the Firebase website and create an account if you do not already have one
 2. Create a new project on the Firebase dashboard
 3. Click on this project and then click database in the left hand menu
-4. Copy the url from near the top of the screen, it shuold look something like this: 'https://yourappname.firebaseio.com/'
+4. Copy the url from near the top of the screen, it should look something like this: 'https://yourappname.firebaseio.com/'
-5. In the Chat SDK Android open 'com.braunster.Chat SDK.network.BDefines.java' and copy your path in place of the 'ServerUrl' and also add it to your Firebas storage path.
-Finally set your Firebase root path
+5. In the Chat SDK Android open 'com.braunster.Chat SDK.network.BDefines.java' and copy your path in place of the 'ServerUrl' and also add it to your Firebase storage path.

+Finally set your Firebase root path - the root path allows you to run multiple chat instances on one Firebase account.
+During testing you could set the root path to `test` and then when you go live, you could change it to `live`.

 >**IMPORTANT**
 >The base URL path mush have a trailing slash.
 If you miss off the trailing slash the SDK won't be able to process the URLs properly and messages may not be updated.